react4j/react4j/docs/related_projects.md

   powered by a transparent functional reactive programming core.
 It is the state management library that has the best support in the react4j library.
   <span style="font-size: smaller">**[API Docs](https://arez.github.io/api) · [GitHub Project](https://github.com/arez/arez)**</span>
-* [react-widget](https://github.com/react4j/react4j-widget) The library provides a GWT widget that renders a React4j element.
-This project has been archived as there is no desire to continue supporting this architecture although it should still be possible.
-* [react-windowportal](https://github.com/react4j/react4j-windowportal) The library provides a portal that renders into a Window.
-This project has been archived as the component was not completed to a high enough standard to make continuing support of the project a worthwhile investment.

 ### Sample Projects